 A manufacturer gives warranties at the time of sale to purchasers of its three product lines.
 Under the terms of the warranty, the manufacturer undertakes to repair or replace items that fail to perform satisfactorily for two years from the date of sale.
-At the balance sheet date, a provision of \$60,000 has been recognised.
+At the balance sheet dateend of the reporting period, a provision of \$60,000 has been recognised.
 The provision has not been discounted as the effect of discounting is not material.
 The following information is disclosed:

 A provision of \$60,000 has been recognised for expected warranty claims on products sold during the last three financial years.
-It is expected that the majority of this expenditure will be incurred in the next financial year, and all will be incurred within two years of the balance sheet date.
+It is expected that the majority of this expenditure will be incurred in the next financial year, and all will be incurred within two years of the balance sheet date after the reporting period.

-Example 2 Decommissioning costs
+Example 2 Decommissioning Costs

-In 2000, an enterprise involved in nuclear activities recognises a provision for decommissioning costs of \$300 million.
+In 2000, an entity involved in nuclear activities recognises a provision for decommissioning costs of \$300 million.
 The provision is estimated using the assumption that decommissioning will take place in 60-70 years' time.
 However, there is a possibility that it will not take place until 100-110 years' time, in which case the present value of the costs will be significantly reduced.
 The following information is disclosed: